 Common layer two technologies like Ethernet are not prepared for redundant layouts.
-Redundant layout means there's more than one path to go from one point in the network to another point.
-Switches, however, don't select between alternative paths, they use all paths at the same time, by doing so frames will be put into an infinite loop if there is a redundant layout.
+A redundant layout means there's more than one path to go from one point in the network to another point.
+Switches, however, don't select between alternative paths, they use all paths at the same time, by doing so, frames are put into an infinite loop whenever there's a redundant layout.